 Under the Wills Act 1837, a will must comply with certain formalities and the correct procedure must be followed when it is being signed and formalised.
 If the Last will and testament has not been made properly, as a result of failing to follow the correct procedure, this can lead to it being rendered invalid.
 For example, if witnesses were not present when the person making the will (ie the testator) signed their will, it can be challenged.

 Lack of testamentary capacity

 With people living longer and dementia on the rise, there is more potential for a will to be challenged on the grounds that the testator lacked 'mental capacity' when writing their will.
-Lacking mental capacity is defined, under the Mental Capacity Act, as the inability for someone to make a decision for themselves due to an impairment of the brain.
+Lacking mental capacity is defined, under the Mental Capacity Act 2005, as the inability for someone to make a decision for themselves due to an impairment of the brain.
 This can apply to dementia, brain injury and certain mental illnesses.

 Lack of knowledge or approval, forgery and fraud